-The need to secure and maintain the privacy of collected information is not assumed to be done, nor is it to be taken for granted, but is to be actively practiced by JVS Toronto.
+The need to secure and maintain the privacy of collected is to be actively practiced by JVS Toronto.
 Although personal information records are traditionally viewed to be in a paper or electronic format, records can also be those that are verbally given and exchanged.
 As such, even as paper records are to be kept in locked files, verbal exchanges should be undertaken with full awareness of the privacy level of surroundings for any collection or exchange of personal information.